TelentiLab/Omni/README.md

 We recommend that you **raise an issue** in this repo, which is under regular watch, by going to the [**Issues**](https://github.com/TelentiLab/Omni/issues) tab on top of the page.
 We also recommend that you **search the existing issues** first before raising a new one.
 Great minds think alike, so there might be an existing issue thread, either open or closed, discussing the problem that may contain helpful information for you.

+You may also contact us via [omni@telentilab.com](mailto:omni@telentilab.com).
 Alternatively, you may use the contacts in the about page ([https://omni.telentilab.com/about](https://omni.telentilab.com/about)) if you wish to contact specific personnel.